-Izu Oshima is the largest island in the Izu chain southwest of Tokyo.
+Izu Oshima is the largest island in the Izu chain southwest of Tokyo and is known as a good tourist attaction.
 It has one of Japan’s most active volcanoes, Mount Mihara, and is a major base for growing camellias.
 About 8,200 people live on the island, which is accessible by ferry from Tokyo.

 Yutaka Sagara, a 59-year-old sushi chef on the east coast of the island, said he spent a sleepless night with colleagues at their company housing.
 Their hillside apartment barely escaped a mudslide that veered off to the side.
 Later he found out the mudslide crushed several houses as it flowed to the sea.

 “People on this island are somewhat used to heavy rainstorms, but this typhoon was beyond our imagination,” he said by phone.

 Sagara came down to his seaside sushi restaurant on foot, wading through knee-deep mud, to check things out and make sushi for rescue workers.

 Prime Minister Shinzo Abe, speaking to Parliament on Wednesday, vowed to do the utmost to rescue the missing and support the survivors, while trying to restore infrastructure and public services as quickly as possible.
 Japanese troops were deployed to the island, as well as Tokyo’s “hyper-rescue” police with rescue dogs.